TOI-4342: Planetary system

+Radial velocity measurements also point at existence of an additional planet candidate orbiting on a ~48-day orbit with a minimum mass of 17.8±3.0 M_Earth, which however hasn't been detected in TESS transits.
+This is likely due to a larger orbital inclination, in which case transits are not visible from Earth, but it is possible transits were missed due to the limited time span of available observations as of January 2026.
+TESS is scheduled to observe the star again for three months during 2026, during which time transits, if occurring, should be detected.

 Due to orbiting within 5 % of the 2:1 mean-motion resonance, the system is expected to show transit-timing variations due to mutual perturbations.
 Observation of the amplitudes of this perturbation could additionally help constrain planet masses.
 However, the limited observations available by the time of the discovery paper were only adequate to rule out deviations by more than 5 min from linear ephemerides.
 The observed low value of perturbation also confirms a low orbital eccentricity for the planets.
+The follow-up study published in 2026 also failed to observe any transit-timing variations, noting that the signal-to-noise ratio of TESS and ground-based transit data is too small for clear detection of the predicted amplitudes based on the masses determined from radial velocity measurements.